Rust401/TOEFL_PRACTICE/Speaking/Official2.md

-# Official One
+# Official Two
-**What do you miss most about your home when you are away?
-Use specific details in your explanation.**

-When talk about the things I miss most when I am away home.
-The very first one coming to my mind is the music.
-As for why, I suppose that's because I have a complete set of audio equipment in my house, including amplifier, stereo and high quality audio cable.
-And I like the beat and melodies they produce.
-To be more specific, as a college student, I am always preoccupied with my academic study.
-In this case, I'm just confronted with overwhelming pressure.
-By enjoying the music in my home, I can get some relaxation and better focus on my future study as well, thereby improving my study efficiency to a larger extent.
+Question
+**Talk about a time a friend or a family member helped you in the past.
+Describe how the person helped you then explain why this was important to you.**

+When talk about this topic, the very first one comming to my mind is my friend Qinye Tang, who working at a hedge fund.
+As for why, I suppose that's because he is intelligent and  helped me build a set of logic to solve the problems.
+To be more specific, before I met him, I was just a coach potato who binge watching TV on the sofa.
+I can hardly solve the problem I have not encountered and all I can do is ask the teacher for help.
+Once I have an programming assignment about the link list and I can't even write one line code.
+He demonstrated his solution from the idea to the implemention and I could learn to solve the problem step by step.
+After that, I learnd how to solve problems with my own strength.
+I am honored to have such a friend.

 **Many universities now offer academic courses over the Internet.
 However, some people still prefer learning in traditional classrooms.
 Which do you think is better?
 Explain why.**